Learn how to start or grow a handyman business

 #3 – Buy high-quality tools…sometimes

 But in some cases, especially for tools you rarely use, the cheap stuff works just fine.
 For example, I once purchased a tap set.
-Since I knew I would rarely use it, I got the cheapest one I could find from harbor freight, and it was a great choice.
+Since I knew I would rarely use it, I got the cheapest one I could find from Harbor Freight, and it was a great choice.
 I may never use it again.

 Handyman Tools List

 I’ve provided a link to some less commonly known tools so you can easily see what they are and even buy them.
-If you click these links and then make a purchase, I receive a small commission (at no extra cost to you, of course).
+If you click these links and then purchase, I receive a small commission (at no extra cost to you, of course).

 Essential Power Tools